xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_shared_data.rst

     /opt/xcat/share/xcat/hamn/deactivate-mn -i eth1:2 -v 9.114.47.97

+**Notes**: This script will be over-written after xCAT is upgraded.
+If this script is customized, make sure backup it before upgrading xCAT.

 On the current primary management node:

 If the management node is still available and running the cluster, perform the following steps to shutdown.